OutSystems/UltimatePDF-ExternalLogic/README.md

   * LogsZipFile _(Output parameter)_ - The logs of the external logic execution.
 Empty if RestCaller is passed.
 12. Call the Server Action `ExpireToken`
-13. Call Download with the output parameter *PDF* of the Server Action `PrintToPDF_Advanced`
+13. Call Download with the output parameter *PDF* of the Server Action `PrintToPDF_Advanced` [on-click]

 ### Screen to PDF

+1. Create a Flow named *Print*, if not present
+1. Add an empty screen
+1. Under the Authorization properties, select `Everyone`
+1. Add an input parameter named `Token` (Data Type = Text, Is Mandatory = Yes)
+1. Delete the web block `Layouts\LayoutTopMenu`
+1. Add the web block `PrintLayout\ScreenToPDF`
+1. Fill the screen with the information to have in the PDF
+1. Add `On Initialize` event, and add a call to `IsPDFTokenValid` with the `Token` as parameter
+1. Add a if clause `IsPDFTokeValid.Valid`, and end the *False* branch with and exception `PDFTokenExpired`
+1. Add a call to `ScreenToPDF_OnInitialize`
+  [on-initialize-screen]
+1. Add `On Ready` event, and add a call to `ExpireToken` with the `Token` as parameter [on-ready-screen]
+1. On another screen create a link with an action on click
+1. Call the Server Action `GeneratePDFToken`
+1. End the flow with a destination to the screen created at 2.
+  [on-click-screen]

 ## License